oryzajustin/APP3/README.md

 - Player scores can be seen at the Main Menu
 - There is no escape from the game once it is started, you must finish or die trying
 - End game screens
+- Skeletons have waypoints that they navigate to, switched by use of a waypoint timer
+- Nav mesh is used to help the AI traverse the terrain
+- The player cannot exit the map, by indication of tree lines
+- Fog is added to decrease player view distance (alleviated by use of the flashlight)